 - The nature of the injury or medical problem if the person has been able to tell you what is wrong.

-- Public Safety will call an aid car if required.
-A Public Safety officer will arrive at the scene as soon as possible.
+- If 911 has not been called and Public Safety deems it necessary, an Officer or dispatcher will call for aid.
+A Public Safety Officer will arrive at the scene as soon as possible.

-What to Do While Waiting for Public Safety to Arrive on the Scene
+What to Do While Waiting for Help to Arrive:

-- Return to the injured person; do not leave the scene or leave the injured person alone again.
+- Do not leave the scene or leave the injured person alone.

 - Do not move the injured person.

-- Give first aid if you are qualified to do so.
+- Provide first aid if you are qualified to do so.

 - Shut off computers and other sensitive equipment.